lamastex/dockerDev/docker-compose/README.md

 The important to notice from the first is that we set **shm_size: 2gb** which specifies the shared memory.
 The reason for this is that if we don't increase the shared memory the driver crashes.
 For the scraper container we notice that we have **depends_on selenium**.
 This means that when when we do `docker-compose` up the selenium container will start before the scraper.

 Now to the script that actually does the scraping.
 For the remote driver `remoteDriver(remoteServerAddr ="selenium",browserName= "chrome", port=4444L)` we have to specify `remoteServerAddr ="selenium"` since the default is localhost.
-Now if we do `docker-compose up --abort-on-container-exit` the containers will start, the script scrape_r.R will run, write the header of the web page to head.csv and then the containers will shutdown.
+Now if we do `docker-compose up --abort-on-container-exit` the containers will start, the script scrape_r.R will run, write the header of the web page to header.csv and then the containers will shutdown.